awesome-stable-diffusion/awesome-stable-diffusion/README.md

 All forks listed here add additional features and optimisations and are generally faster than the original release as they will keep the model in memory rather than reloading it every prompt.
 Most forks seem to remove the Safety Classifier which may be a risk in conjunction with third party services such as discord bots.

 * [basujindal/stable-diffusion](https://github.com/basujindal/stable-diffusion) - "Optimized Stable Diffusion", fork with dramatically reduced VRAM requirements through model splitting, enabling stable diffusion on lower end video cards.
-Includes GradIO web interface, prompt weights
+Includes GradIO web interface, prompt weights.

 * [bes-dev/stable_diffusion.openvino](https://github.com/bes-dev/stable_diffusion.openvino) - Fork for running through CPU which is compatible with OpenVINO

-* [hlky/stable-diffusion](https://github.com/hlky/stable-diffusion) - Fork with optional [Gradio UI](https://github.com/hlky/stable-diffusion-webui) with support for txt2img, img2img inpainting, GFPGAN, ESGRAN, prompt weights and optional [textual-inversion](https://textual-inversion.github.io/)
+* [hlky/stable-diffusion](https://github.com/hlky/stable-diffusion) - Very active fork with optional, highly featureful [Gradio UI](https://github.com/hlky/stable-diffusion-webui) with support for txt2img, img2img inpainting, GFPGAN, ESGRAN, prompt weights, optimized low memory version, optional [textual-inversion](https://textual-inversion.github.io/) and more.

-* [lstein/stable-diffusion](https://github.com/lstein/stable-diffusion) - Fork adding a conversational cli interface, basic web interface, GFPGAN, ESRGAN, prompt weights, [textual-inversion](https://textual-inversion.github.io/)
+* [lstein/stable-diffusion](https://github.com/lstein/stable-diffusion) - Very active fork adding a conversational cli interface, basic web interface, GFPGAN, ESRGAN, prompt weights, img2img, [textual-inversion](https://textual-inversion.github.io/) and Apple M1 support.
 * [lowfuel/progrock-stable](https://github.com/lowfuel/progrock-stable) - Fork with optional Web GUI and a different approach to upscaling (GoBIG/ESRGAN)
   * [txt2imghd](https://github.com/jquesnelle/txt2imghd) - Fork of progrock diffusion that creates detailed, higher-resolution images by first generating an image from a prompt, upscaling it, and then running img2img on smaller pieces of the upscaled image, and blending the result back into the original image.
 * [replicate/copg-stable-diffusion](https://github.com/replicate/cog-stable-diffusion) - [Cog machine learning container](https://github.com/replicate/cog) of SD v1.4